 Target Selection.
 We used the proper motion catalogue produced by Kraus et al. (2014) based on the methods of Kraus & Hillenbrand (2007).
 These data include not only proper motions, but also estimated spectral types and distance moduli from SED fitting.
 We selected objects by requiring that they had proper motions above 30 milliarcseconds per year, more significant than 5σ and with errors less than 7 milliarcseconds.
 We also required that the objects had proper motions which agreed within 5σ and which passed the proper motion test of Dupuy & Liu (2012) requiring that the fractional proper motion difference is below 20%.
 To ensure our proper motion fits were valid we required that these objects had at least five astrometric measurements and reduced χ^2 statistics less than 3.
 To select only objects with common distance as well as proper motion, we required that our pairs had distance moduli which did not differ by more than one magnitudes.
 This ensured that our sample consists only of widely separated objects with common proper motion and distance.
+We found that this analysis yielded such a large population of coincident pairing in Field 2 that we are unable to select wide binaries in this low-latitude area.
+Hence we only select targets in Field 3.

 To remove contamination due to coincident pairings of unrelated field stars, we plotted a histogram of pair separations.
 Coincident pairings should scale with the separation.
-We have a significant excess of pairings closer than 60" (see Figure 1).
+We have a significant excess of pairings closer than 60'' (see Figure 1).
 This indicates that these are likely to be physically associated pairs.
-Hence we set 60" as our outer pairing radius.
-We also selected a higher proper motion sample (>50 millarcseconds/year) with a slightly wider upper pairing radius of 120".
-We set a minimum pairing radius of 5" to remove objects which would not be resolved due to Kepler's pixel scale.
+Hence we set 60'' as our outer pairing radius.
+We also selected a higher proper motion sample (>50 millarcseconds/year) with a slightly wider upper pairing radius of 120''.
+We set a minimum pairing radius of 5'' to remove objects which would not be resolved due to Kepler's pixel scale.
 To ensure that our targets are bright enough for accurate planet detection, we selected objects for follow-up with $K_p < 16$.
 We visually inspected these targets to ensure they were stellar objects with apparent proper motion since the POSS I plates were taken.
-After all these cuts we identify 120 targets which the Kepler field of view tool identifies as lying on silicon in Field 1 and a further 97 listed as close to silicon.
+After all these cuts we identify 98 targets which the Kepler field of view tool identifies as lying on silicon in Field 3.